luvit/luvit.io/articles/pure-luv.md

 If all goes well, you will now have `luv` and `bit` built and installed to somewhere in lua's `package.cpath`.
 This is a system-wide install and is the default workflow for luarocks based applications.
-Lit will have created a new `deps` folder in your application and install the two requested libraries as well as their dependencies recursively.
+Lit will have created a new `./deps` folder in your application and install the requested libraries as well as their dependencies recursively.

 Lua's require doesn't know how to find the lit packages, but we can teach it with a new require loader.